SuperOfficeDocs/superoffice-docs/user-guide/en/user/service/request/showlisttickets.askforhelp.md

 # Ask another request handler for help

 As a request handler, you are not always able to answer the request on your own.
-You may sometimes need to ask for help from a colleague.
-To do this:
+You may sometimes need to ask for help from a colleague. [!include[To do this](../../../includes/to-do-this.md)]

 1. Open the request.
 (See [Process requests](listTicket.md).)